SOUND FOUNTAIN

 Z = 8 Ohm

-First it is important to change volumes in order to come up with a low -3dB frequency which is situated around 30 Hz. or possibly lower.
+First: it is important to change volumes in order to come up with a low -3dB frequency which is situated around 30 Hz. or possibly lower.

 Second: it is important to find an upper -3dB frequency situated around 100 Hz. to go with it.

-Third: in all cases the curve should be as linear as possible and at the same time the impulse should the best you can get.
+Third: in all cases the curve should be as linear as possible and at the same time the impulse should be the best you can get.
 If the configuration you calculate shows a bad impulse and a frequency characteristic with the shape of a saddle, than calculate again and again.

-Most subwoofer designers choose a frequency curve which is linear within 3 dB.
-This is all right if you have a large listening room.
-In small rooms the long wavelengths of low frequencies cannot establish themselves.
-So what is the use of reproducing 20 or 30 Hz. when you have to sit in the kitchen or in the hall in order to hear them properly?
-There is a second problem.
 When adding a subwoofer to a satellite system there is a possible side effect and that is that the sound in the vicinity of the crossover frequency gets a slender character, especially in cases a satellite with a relatively small bass-midrange unit is used.
 To avoid this one has to doctor around and find the best integration without changing the strength around the crossover frequency.
 In Hartikainen's program you can alter the system's resonance frequency and come up with a different port length and characteristic.
 This all helps to find out what the best rear and front volumes are.
 The final adjustment of the port length should be done when setting up the system in practice.
 I calculated a volume of 29 liter for the front and 58 liters for the rear volume.
 The volumes were actually 30 and 60 liter because the bracing and the woofer's baffle take up some of the volume,

 I decided to position the units on oblique baffles.
 This would help minimizing standing waves.
 It would also position the coils somewhat farther towards the front of the box for better alignment with the other units.
 The Goodmans woofers only have four holes for fixing.
 Four clamps were added for rigid fixing of the units.
 The box is well braced using metal strips glued and screwed on wooden sticks to minimize panel resonances.
 The unit is braced as well by means of a beam supporting the magnet.
 The front of the box is detachable so the unit can be screwed on the baffle and damping material can be adjusted.
 Each subwoofer has 2 vents which can be adjusted as well in order to achieve a seamless integration.